scidac/atom/html/src/usecase.rst

 Below is a list of the tokamak discharges assembled for the ATOM project

-.. csv-table:: **Thrust C: H-mode Discharges for Benchmarking in the Plasma Core**
+.. csv-table:: **Thrust C: DIII-D H-mode Discharges for Benchmarking in the Plasma Core**
    :header: "**Shot**", "**Time (ms)**","**Bt (T)**","**Ip (MA)**","**Pnb (MW)**","**Pech (MW)**","README"
    :widths: 10,10,10,10,10,10,10